 At the Grant Law Office, our Georgia lawyers have the legal knowledge, resources, and skills to establish that a lack of crashworthiness in a vehicle caused your injuries.
 We draw testimony from medical experts, vehicle designers, safety consultants, and other relevant professionals in order to establish a connection between your injuries and a vehicle’s crashworthiness.
-To learn more about your legal options in a free consultation, call our office at (866) 249-5513 or submit an online contact form, and we will get back to you soon.
+To learn more about your legal options in a free consultation, call our office at (866) 249-5513 or (404) 995-3955 or submit an online contact form, and we will get back to you soon.